Clinical trial regulatory in Taiwan

 • Global top 200 hospitals in Taiwan accounted for 14 after the United States, and Germany ranked 3rd in the world, and first in Asia

-• Infant mortality rate 4.4/1000 persons (USA infant mortality rates is 5.96/1000 persons)
+• Infant mortality rate is 4.4/1000 persons (USA infant mortality rate is 5.96/1000 persons)

 • Accredited and adequately operated IRB